 In case of emergency, most people would rely on their logical thinking and ego-based thoughts, not the valuable information that comes through the six senses.
 Most of the time they are unable to distinguish a fact from fiction and perceive false information as true.

 The third eye was often depicted in old art and statues:

 With technological advancement, modern humans don’t rely much on their sixth sense for survival and the extrasensory ability diminished over time.
 In the past, evolutionists would certainly call it an unnecessary body part that had to disappear over time due to inactivity, which is not true.

 The pineal gland is very important for hormone regulation in mammals and vertebrates.
 For other animal species, the pineal gland is making one-half of the epithalamus, the subsequent structure composed of the epiphysis (the pineal gland in humans, or pineal organ in other species), and the parietal organ (the “third eye”).

 Even though the biblical Adam and Eve are often portrayed as fair-skinned with light hair on various art paintings, first humans most likely had a skin tone and type of hair specifically adapted for a hot climate.
-It was a high chance they had middle-brown skin color, dark curly hair and a mixture of “light color” genes and “dark color” genes.
-As a result, their descendants have inherited a wide range of skin color and genetic variation for eye shape and other body features.
+It was a high chance they had middle-brown skin color, dark curly hair, and a mixture of “light color” genes and “dark color” genes.
+As a result, their descendants have inherited a wide range of skin color and genetic variations for eye shape and other body features.

 Will future generations be more healthy and strong than previous generations?
 Will they live in a livable world tomorrow?
-The history of our planet shows evidence of a global climate change, a cycle of the birth and separation of big continents and the planet itself had experienced all types of natural disasters.
+The history of our planet shows evidence of global climate change, a cycle of the birth and separation of big continents, and the planet itself had experienced all types of natural disasters.
 However, modern-day cataclysmic events may bring devastating results.
-Our planet is currently experiencing natural and man-made environmental changes for economic gains and military purposes that will affect nature, cause a genome decay and health decline in future generations.
+Our planet is currently experiencing natural and man-made environmental changes for economic gains, military, and various other purposes affecting nature and causing ancient genome decay and health decline in future generations.